Abdulaziz Sachedina

-Abdulaziz Abdulhussein Sachedina is an Iranian professor and the International Institute of Islamic Thought (IIIT) Chair in Islamic Studies at George Mason University in Fairfax, Virginia.
+Abdulaziz Abdulhussein Sachedina (1942 – 3 December 2025) was a Tanzanian-born American Islamic scholar who was a professor and the International Institute of Islamic Thought (IIIT) Chair in Islamic Studies at George Mason University in Fairfax, Virginia.

-Biography
+Life and career

-He has been a professor since 1975.
-He annually teaches courses on Classical Islam, Islam in the Modern Age, Islam, Democracy and Human Rights, Islamic Bioethics and Muslim Theology.
-He was born in Tanzania, his heritage originally is from India.
-He has an MA/PhD from the University of Toronto and has BA degrees from Aligarh Muslim University in India and Ferdowsi University of Mashad in Iran.
+Sachedina was born in 1942 in Tanganyika Territory, though his heritage originally was from India.
+He had an MA/PhD from the University of Toronto and BA degrees from Aligarh Muslim University in India, and Ferdowsi University of Mashad in Iran.
+Sachedina was a professor from 1975.
+He annually taught courses on Classical Islam, Islam in the Modern Age, Islam, Democracy and Human Rights, Islamic Bioethics and Muslim Theology.
+He was a member of the editorial board of the journal Islam and Christian-Muslim Relations.

 In 1997, Grand Ayatollah Lotfollah Safi Golpaygani thanked him for his translation of a book on Imam Mahdi into English, originally written by Ayatollah Ebrahim Amini.
 The acknowledgement letter was published by the Iranian Hawza magazine.

 In 1998, Grand Ayatollah Sistani issued a statement against Sachedina that advised Muslims not to listen to his talks or to ask him questions about religious matters.
 (See original text in Persian).

-He speaks Hindi, Urdu, Persian, Arabic, Gujarati, Swahili, and English.
+He spoke Hindi, Urdu, Persian, Arabic, Gujarati, Swahili, and English.

+Sachedina died on 3 December 2025, at the age of 83.